zklaus/cpython/Doc/library/sys.rst

 .. data:: abi_features

-   A frozen set of ABI features.
+   A frozen set of strings that represent ABI features.
    Currently supported features are:

    ``free-threading`` or ``gil-enabled``